-The technologist removes all of the wires.
+The technologist will remove all of the wires.
 The paste and crayon marks are washed out of the hair with warm water.

-If your child was sedated, the sedation nurse will make sure that there are no adverse reactions to the medication and will give you instructions on what to expect for the rest of the day.
+The sedation nurse will make sure that there are no adverse reactions to the medication and will give you instructions on what to expect for the rest of the day.